With the uptick in discussions surrounding the mpox (monkeypox) virus, there’s ongoing concern about the health and safety of the LGBTQ+ community.

-He later ended up contracting monkeypox, 2 days before his rescheduled appointment.
+He later ended up contracting mpox, 2 days before his rescheduled appointment.
 His doctor couldn’t access the treatment he needed, and by the time he’d been able to see his primary care physician, he was “basically crying on the floor,” due to the painful symptoms.

 In the end, it took him 8 days to access.
 Gallaise acknowledged that despite his suffering, he was in a position better than many, because an under-advertised clinical trial in New York is what allowed him access to medication.